syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 Using Microsoft Office Automation

-[WdProtectionType](https://msdn.microsoft.com/en-us/library/office/ff844959.aspx) property is used to specify the type of protection for the Word document.
+[WdProtectionType](https://msdn.microsoft.com/en-us/library/office/ff844959.aspx) is used to specify the protection type of the Word document.

 {% tabs %}